SofieThi/STH_Visual/Self-assigned project/README.md

 ## Discussion of results

 Results: getting a classification report and two plot models to see how well the model is performing on the dataset.
 The model's accuracy is 23% and seems best at predicting images with people playing billiards.
+Seen with the plots, the model does well on the training data, but is likely overfitting on the training data, seen with the poor scores on the test data.
+The model cannot generalize that well.
+A possible solution will be Transfer learning from pre-trained models.